 Storing Expressed Breastmilk

-Safe temperature storage guidelines
+Safe temperature storage guidelines for breastmilk.

 The following are guidelines from La Leche League International on how to safely store breastmilk at various temperatures: